durgeshsamariya/awesome-github-profile-readme-templates/CONTRIBUTING.md

 - Step 6: At the end of the file add the following content with appropriate changes.
     - Add line break using this command `------`
     - Credit: `[username](https://github.com/username)`
     - Last Edited on: Date when you edited this file.
-The Date must be in DD/MM/YYYY format.
+The date must be in DD/MM/YYYY format.

 - Step 7: Add your name and filename in README.md like this